Faylfire/fragment-enhanced-ai-assistant/README.md

 Issues and Bugs:
 7/30/2024 - Using Tailwind "tw-" prefix introduces issues with shadcn, removal restores expected behavior 8/9/2024 - Scrolling/Panel dynamic length caused visual issues, solved with .no-scroll on the application body, all scrolling will be internal to the elements of the application.
-8/28/2024 - Fixed text color for seleted text not showing on load by adding text- to the full keyword: color object {"keyword": "text-blue-600"} instead of just "blue" or "blue-600"
+8/28/2024 - Fixed text color for selected text not showing on load by adding text- to the full keyword: color object {"keyword": "text-blue-600"} instead of just "blue" or "blue-600"
+8/29/2024 - Fixed issue that on load and newly created entries that highlightKeywords do not appear to function and have to wait for a re-render this has to do with the async nature of useState, using useRef for instant update for this functionality.

 Components to be used: